 Aeronautical Degree Programs and Majors Overview

 Designed for those interested in careers involving aviation, an aeronautical degree may be used to begin a new career or to advance an existing one.
 Though a small number of schools offer associate's degrees in this area, the two most common aeronautical degrees are the Bachelor of Science and Master of Science.
 Many students pursue these degrees in the areas of aeronautical science or aeronautical engineering.
+Some common areas of study include physics, chemistry, astrodynamics, propulsion, computational dynamics and structural mechanics.

 Bachelor's Degree in Aeronautical Engineering